The Internetization of Cotnent -- A Video Lecture

 Today I gave a short lecture on a subject that I think a lot of people would find interesting and maybe even insightful, especially if you are a content consumer, content creator, or both.

 Here is a 5-6 minute video of me giving a lecture at the course I'm attending on the internetization of content, which is the trend of more and more content being uploaded and consumed on digital platforms, rather than on books and other physical forms.

 Unfortunately, I'm not very good at YouTube and I wasn't able to turn on automatic translation for the video, so it is still in Hebrew.
 However, you can find key points that were mentioned in the video in this article.

 If you are fluent in both Hebrew and English and know how to add automatic subtitles to a YouTube video without doing so manually, please let me know.

 Here is the video and its key points.

-1. When it comes to finding information/knowledge, we are likelier to do so through our phones/computers rather than taking a book or going to the library.
+1. When it comes to finding information or knowledge, we are more likely to do so through our phones or computers than by taking a book or going to the library.

-2. Overall, the age of physical books is on a decline, while the consumption of digital content is on the rise.
-Therefore, content creators should focus more on digital content than physical ones, because that is where the exposure (and the money) is.
+2. Overall, the age of physical books is on the decline, while the consumption of digital content is on the rise.
+Therefore, content creators should focus more on creating digital content than physical content, as this is where the exposure (and the money) is.

-4. With the rapid growth of technology, readers/viewers/followers and content creators need to learn to adjust to the changes of virtual communication in order to stay relevant and preserve their presence in the world.
+4. With the rapid growth of technology, readers, viewers, followers, and content creators need to learn to adjust to the changes of virtual communication in order to stay relevant and preserve their presence in the world.
 Perhaps there will be a future where books will become rarer, and even antique, like old video games and consoles.
-Simply writing and publishing a book is no longer sufficient for most authors, in order to elevate themselves to public conciousness.
+Simply writing and publishing a book is no longer sufficient for most authors in order to elevate themselves to public consciousness.